George K. Gay: Early years

 George Gay was born in Gloucestershire, England, on August 15, 1810.
 He became an apprentice sailor at the age of eleven and traveled much of the world and came to the United States.
 As a sailor, his last trip was aboard the whaleship Kitty, which he left at Monterey, California, in 1833 where he joined up with fur trapper Ewing Young.
 Gay went with Young to trap fur bearing animals to the north.

 Oregon

 In 1835, George Gay returned to the Oregon Country with a party led by John Turner and included William J. Bailey.
 Two years later he joined Young again and invested in the Willamette Cattle Company.
-Gay and the others traveled to California by boat to purchase cattle and then overland back to the Willamette Valley.
-During the trip back, on September 14 they crossed the Shasta River and soon after William J. Bailey and Gay shot a "friendly" native boy in what was considered revenge for attacks on previous trips through the area.
+Gay and the others, led by Young, traveled to California by boat to purchase cattle and then overland back to the Willamette Valley.
+This party included William J. Bailey and Philip Leget Edwards, a teacher whose diary of the expedition was later published.

+In his diary, Edwards wrote that Gay and Bailey both shot at a friendly Indigenous man, who was killed by one or both of their shots.
+Edwards recorded the shooting in mid-September of 1837, soon after the party crossed the Shasta River on their way back to Oregon.
+He wrote that the murdered man was accompanied by an Indigenous boy of about ten years old, who fled after the man was shot.
+Edwards stated that members of the group called "Shoot the boy!
+Shoot the boy!" but that the child escaped.
+Edwards wrote that he, Young, and one other man spoke against the murder, while the rest of the party either stayed silent or defended the murder as revenge for previous attacks on settlers by Indigenous people.
+Edwards continued:Turner, Gay and Bailey were three of four survivors of a party of eight men who had been defeated at the next river, and several of the survivors were much mangled.
+Turner's wife had also escaped.
+This they allege as their justification.
+But the murder was committed four days before reaching the place of their defeat, and the Indians may have been of another tribe.Edwards stated that two members of the party stripped the murdered man of his clothes and left his body lying naked.

 The group finished the journey in October 1837 with around 630 head of cattle.
 Gay became wealthy due to his investment in the enterprise.

+In 1838, Gay married Louisa Hare, whose name is also given as LaLouis St. Clair or Louise Sinclair in various records.
+They had nine children: Mary Ann, Joseph Witcum, John Kirby, Alfred, Paul George, William Edouard, Adaline Bellay, Louisa and Henri St. Clair.